Artenes/balloonpanelprojectbuilder/README.md

 # Balloon Panel Project Builder
 A javascript based application to build balloon panel projects.
-[Chek it out working here!](http://artenes.github.io/balloonpanelprojectbuilder/)
+[Check it out working here!](http://artenes.github.io/balloonpanelprojectbuilder/)

 # Dependencies
 *(these are the folders that you need in the root)*